-'Three years of torture': Ex-student details alleges historic sexual abuse at top school
+'Three years of torture': Ex-student details alleged historic sexual abuse at top school

 "Under the current Board and senior leadership, the school has made significant strides to improve the culture and encourage student wellbeing.
 These efforts continue.

 "We have invested heavily, and continue to do so, in a pastoral care approach that emphasises the importance of student wellbeing and respect for others.
-The latest ERO report on the College states 'the school is a physically and emotionally safe place for students'.
+The latest ERO report on the College states 'the school is a physically and emotionally safe place for students.

 "Our Student Guidelines and Discipline Policies make it clear we will not tolerate any breaches of major school rules, including bullying, harassment and gross misconduct.
 These policies are regularly reviewed and updated every three years and are published each year in our Student Handbook."